ircv3/ircv3-specifications/extensions/metadata.md

 This is a work-in-progress specification.

-Software implementing this work-in-progress specification MUST NOT use the unprefixed `metadata-2` or `metadata-notify-2` capability names.
+Software implementing this work-in-progress specification MUST NOT use the unprefixed `metadata-2` capability name.
-Instead, implementations SHOULD use the `draft/metadata-2` and `draft/metadata-notify-2` capability name to be interoperable with other software implementing a compatible work-in-progress version.
+Instead, implementations SHOULD use the `draft/metadata-2` capability name to be interoperable with other software implementing a compatible work-in-progress version.

 The final version of the specification will use an unprefixed capability name.